MarcBlattmann/EduSync-V2/readme.md

 ### *Your academic life, organized.*

-EduSync is a user-friendly web app that helps students stay organized throughout the school year.
+EduSync is a user-friendly web app that helps students stay organized throughout the school years.

 ---